egecansen/sahibinden-case-study/README.md

 Additionally, after tests are executed, the generated HTML test report is automatically included in the post-report target directory.
 This allows the module responsible for sending emails to access and attach the latest report without any manual copying or file moving on your part._

+## Test

+### API

+API testing is handled using a custom library built on top of Retrofit & OkHttp.
+Core classes like AccuWeatherServices define endpoints, while method classes and step definitions manage requests, parse responses, and store results in a shared context for verification.
+Models are organized in the models package.
+All API credentials and parameters are managed through test.properties.

+### UI

+All UI automation is structured using the Page Object Model pattern for clean, maintainable tests.
+Each app screen is represented as a dedicated class under app.screens.
+The ObjectFactory centralizes access to these screens and ensures each one is initialized with the current Appium driver.
+Test classes use the factory to chain user flows in a readable, step-by-step manner.
+Element locators and screen interactions are defined within their corresponding page classes.

 ## Reporting

 Reports are generated via Maven Surefire (target/site/surefire-report.html).